Henry Addison (mayor): Personal life

 Addison married and had six children.

 Addison died on January 3, 1870, at his home on the corner of Dunbarton and Montgomery Street.
 He was buried at Oak Hill Cemetery in Washington, D.C.

 Legacy

-Hyde-Addison Elementary School in Washington, D.C. was named after Addison and Anthony T. Hyde.
+Hyde-Addison Elementary School in Washington, D.C., was named after Addison and Anthony T. Hyde.
 In 2020, the DC Facilities and Commemorative Expressions Working Group committee recommended that both Addison and Hyde should have their names removed from the building.
-A news article noted that Addison was a slaveholder, according to U.S. Census records.
+A news article noted that Addison was an enslaver, according to U.S. Census records.